Published: December 3, 2019 | Last Updated: November 22, 2024

 Cut to around 2:33, when Ferris tricked his parents into believing he was ill.
 The parents leave the room, and suddenly, Ferris Bueller (Matthew Broderick) turns his head and addresses the audience directly with a, “They bought it!”

-By breaking down the fourth wall in this way, as Ferris does many times during the movie, his voice suddenly breaks the walls of the diegesis.
+By breaking the fourth wall in this way, as Ferris does many times during the movie, his voice suddenly breaks the walls of the diegesis.
 It goes from being the on-screen diegetic voice of our protagonist to being a sort of meta commentator on the diegesis.
+This elevates Ferris to a position of power, which seems to extend beyond the diegesis.
+For example, this protagonist narrator reveals a lot about his friend Cameron’s difficulties.

 It is also interesting to note that whenever Ferris is in the diegesis, he lies, steals, and skives school, but when he addresses the audience, he is always honest and sincere.
+It’s as if this omnipotent role uplifts his character’s morale to that of God, i.e., the voice of the Father, who always speaks the truth.

 Conclusion

-But that doesn’t mean you should neglect academic tools and terms, which often offer something unique when it comes to understanding a movie’s essential building blocks.
+I know making videos and films is a very hands-on craft.
+But that doesn’t mean you should neglect academic tools and terms, which often offer something unique when understanding a movie’s essential building blocks.

-Knowing how to analyze and utilize diegetic and extra-diegetic sound and music can help you raise awareness of your soundscape and create sound design throughout your film.
-It can also help you better stress important aspects of your film by making you ask yourself the question: “WHY do I want a sound here, and WHAT should that sound be?”
+It can also help you better stress essential aspects of your movie by asking yourself: “WHY do I want a sound here, and WHAT should that sound be?”

 Up Next: Royalty-free sound effects